feltech/OpenAssetIO-Test-CMake/README.md

 ## Getting started

-This application can link against OpenAssetIO in two modes, depending on the value of the `OPENASSETIOTEST_ENABLE_SUBPROJECT` CMake variable - see below.
+This application can link against its dependent libraries, OpenAssetIO and OpenAssetIO-MediaCreation in two modes, depending on the value of the `OPENASSETIOTEST_ENABLE_OPENASSETIO_SUBPROJECT` and `OPENASSETIOTEST_ENABLE_MEDIACREATION_SUBPROJECT` CMake variables respectively - see below.

 The usual CMake steps can be used to build and run the tests.
 Assuming the current working directory is at the root of the repository: